Why is branding important for business?

 The Twining’s Tea logo is a great example of longevity.
 Created in 1787, it’s one of the world's oldest logos still in use.

-Click through to Part Two now to learn more about why logos are a crucial part of branding, and find out how you can get the best results from a strong branding strategy.
+Click through to Part Two now to learn more about why logos are a crucial part of branding your business, and find out how you can get the best results from point of sale branding.

 1. Kotler and Keller, Marketing Management, 15th edn (Cambridge: Pearson, 2015).